Previous – Of Sex, Rape and False Rape

 Based, on dimension, force or desire of passion and time of passion, Vatsayana had classified men and women.
-According to this, there are three classes of women namely – female deer, a mare and a female elephant.
-Men are classified as the hare man, the bull man and the horse man.
-Basically what Vatsayana meant by this classification was that sexual drive of different individuals are different and hence the union of different types of individuals will lead to different results.
+According to this, there are three classes of women namely – female deer, a mare, and a female elephant.
+Men are classified as the hare man, the bull man, and the horseman.
+Basically what Vatsayana meant by this classification was that sexual drive of different individuals is different and hence the union of different types of individuals will lead to different results.

-If we look into our personal relations today, we will find that most of the marriages have problem of sexual incompatibility as the partners are not chosen based on these sexual drives.
-So it is natural that most of the relations undergo such problems even without the partners realizing the real issues or discussing about them.
+If we look into our personal relations today, we will find that most of the marriages have the problem of sexual incompatibility as the partners are not chosen based on these sexual drives.
+So it is natural that most of the relations undergo such problems even without the partners realizing the real issues or discussing them.
 Even though Vatsayana had defined ways to satisfy the partner in a sexual incompatibility situation but most of the people getting into relationships are not aware of them.
-Result, most marriages bleed internally until those fall apart in a bitter way.
+The result, most marriages bleed internally until that fall apart in a bitter way.

-In all divorce situations a man suffers most atrocities.
+In all divorce situations, a man suffers most atrocities.
 When a man’s sexual drive is more compared to that of the woman, he is termed as the rapist and is liable to be punished under marital rape and domestic violence; whereas when his desire is less compared to that of his partner, he is considered to be impotent.
-In both cases the man is held responsible for the sexual incompatibility and the woman is compensated.
-Many of our marriages survive sexual incompatibility because the man continues to play the provider and protector role and women stay happy with property, kids and jewellery.
+In both cases, the man is held responsible for the sexual incompatibility and the woman is compensated.
+Many of our marriages survive sexual incompatibility because the man continues to play the provider and protector role and women stay happy with property, kids, and jewelry.